 - a Optional.
+Tap to switch Antenna Gain to On or Off. - b When the Antenna Gain is on, tap Antenna Gain Value and input the required value using the on-screen keyboard.

+You need to be cautious when using this value as the instrument applies not an antenna gain value selected from Antenna List EMF but applies this setting.
+This may cause measurement errors.

-Tap to switch Antenna Gain to On or Off. - b When the Antenna Gain is on, tap Antenna Gain Value and input the required value using the on-screen keyboard. - c Tap Antenna List EMF and select the required antenna from the pop-up window.
-Based on the antenna list you selected, you need to check the Axis mode and do the following: - When selecting Omni antenna (Isotropic E Field) and Axis to Auto, the Current on the measurement screen indicates as x, y, or z automatically and the Isotropic EMF Power is measured. - When selecting Yagi antenna (Log Periodic Broadband) and Axis to Auto, the Current on the measurement screen indicates YAGI and the EMF Power is measured. - When selecting Omni antenna (Isotropic E Field) and Axis to Manual, the Current on the measurement screen indicates as your choice (x, y, or z) and the EMF Power is measured. - d Optional.
-Tap to Switch Cable Loss to On or Off. - e When the Cable Loss is on, tap Cable Loss Value and input the required value using the on-screen keyboard.
+- When selecting G700050381 (Isotropic E-Field) Antenna and Axis to Auto, the Current on the measurement screen indicates as x, y, or z automatically and the Isotropic EMF Power is measured' - When selecting Yagi antenna (Log Periodic Broadband) and Axis to Auto, the Current on the measurement screen indicates YAGI and the EMF Power is measured.

+When selecting Omni antenna (Isotropic E Field) and Axis to Manual, the Current on the measurement screen indicates as your choice (x, y, or z) and the EMF Power is measured.

+The instrument supports an engineering mode as 'Axis Mode: Manual' to inspect G700050381 antenna.
+You must not use this mode for a general purpose to measure EMF Power.
+It does not guarantee the accuracy of the measurement result.

+- c Optional.
+Tap to Switch Cable Loss to On or Off. - d When the Cable Loss is on, tap Cable Loss Value and input the required value using the on-screen keyboard.